gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 to create the directory structure to the man location.

-To install man pages into specific locations, use `man1.install "foo.1", "bar.1"`, `man2.install "foo.2"`, etc.
+To install man pages into specific locations, use `man1.install "foo.1", "bar.1"`, `man2.install
+"foo.2"`, etc.

-Note that in the context of Tigerbrew, `libexec` is reserved for private use by the formula and therefore is not symlinked into `HOMEBREW_PREFIX`.
+Note that in the context of Leopardbrew, `libexec` is reserved for private use by the formula and therefore is not symlinked into `HOMEBREW_PREFIX`.

 ### Installation without linking into `/usr/local` (keg-only)

 If you only need a program for a dependency and it does not need to be linked for public use in `/usr/local`, specify

 ```ruby
 keg_only "This is my rationale."
 ```

 in the Formula class.

 ## Adding optional steps